MyPlanTodo/NotRetrofit/README.md

 void getUserPhoto(@Path("id") int id, Callback<Photo> cb);
 ```

-On Android, callbacks will be executed on the main thread.
-For desktop applications callbacks will happen on the same thread that executed the HTTP request.
+Callbacks will happen on the same thread that executed the HTTP request.

 Retrofit also integrates [RxJava](https://github.com/ReactiveX/RxJava/wiki) to support methods with a return type of `rx.Observable`